nikodunk/blog/drafts/startup-updates-3.md

 ----------
 Good
 ====
-* We're currently talking to 5 potential practices/networks, totalling 220 practices total and trying to get a paying customer by Feb 1: First sending them last month's demo video, then showing them a live demo on a call.
-2/5 still interested after demo.
-* Main push-backs from demo calls: No EMR integration, price (we were asking $99/form/practice/month), and "let me run this by the other practices".
-* So we're offering a 5 forms included in the plan (this was the plan anyway), have a call to integrate with an EMR called ECW, and are offering a trial license with just 1 practice (getting buy-in from 20 is hard at once).
+* We've talked to 5 practice groups this month, added 1 new one today alone, and have verbal order with one practice the largest practice group for 6 licenses (6 * $99).
+We're presenting to 20 more practices from the same practice group on Feb 27th.
-* Product: Built demo-able mock "Turbotax for medical forms" with 1 working form incl.
+* Product: This was all done with a video of the product (see last month), and remote demos over Skype.
+Why?
+We've built demo-able mock "Turbotax for medical forms" with 1 working form incl.
 PDF export, persistent data.
 Still needs user login, more forms, EMR integration, actual reporting dashboard (currently static page).
+Now that we have first customer signed on we're going to build this.
+An intial
+* Learnings: From push-backs from the sales calls we've learned that the down-sides are: No EMR integration (had a call with EMR, they're holding the data hostage, but the first customer STILL signed on and many are interested regardless), price (we were asking $99/form/practice/month ... this was too much), and "let me run this by the other practices".
+We began offering 5 forms for $99 (build once, run anywhere), and offered that as a limited time offer until last Friday – this was too sweet a deal, which moved the first practice over the finish line.
+* We started working on this new concept on December 10th, had a prototype ready by December 18th, and had our first customer demo Jan 8th.
+We have a verbal sign-on incl. pricing Jan 23rd.

 Bad
 ===
-* The sales cycle is quite long – 4 weeks for a first client.
+* We had a call with an EMR – not possible to integrate.
+They're holding the customer's healthcare data hostage.
+Upside: Customers subscribed anyway.
+* A LOT of work to do now 🚀

 Asks
 ----
 * Intros to practices struggling with form overload.
-* Intros to investors with experience in the medical software space for advice.
-* Advice on building out healthcare SaaS products.
+* Intros to founders or investors with experience / advice on building out healthcare SaaS products.
 * We're looking for free/cheap office space for one or two, please!
-We were doing spacious.com, but it's a little lonely.
+We are currently doing spacious.com, and have moved to a friend's garage...